The Ultimate Beginner’s Guide to Motorhoming

-The Different Kinds of Motorhome to Choose From
+The Different Kinds of Motorhomes to Choose From

 There are many types of motorhomes, with more than 90 different manufacturers in the UK alone!
 Here are just a few of the broader categories you can choose from:

-- Panel van conversions – these kinds of motorhome are based on a commercial metal-paneled van.
+- Panel van conversions – these kinds of motorhomes are based on a commercial metal-paneled van.